michal-f/pyicloud_distance_checker/README.md

 ## How run app?
   1. Create file "login_credentials.txt" in root location with iCloud login credentials in such format:

     ```
     login:password
     ```

   example:

     ```
     michal.f@mail.com:Password
     ```

   2. Get source location cordinantes (from any map or something examplegoogle maps)

   Edit settings.py file and provide your source location cordinantes:

-    example:

     ```
     SOURCE_LOCATION_CORDINANTES = {